shakna-israel/dedlit/README.md

 It ignores the rest, which allows you to use whatever syntax you feel like.

+The environment is preserved between evaluation, but each code section is expected to be complete.
+An error will be thrown if this proves not to be the case.

-It also supplies four functions, to allow controlling the lexer:
+It also supplies some functions, to allow controlling the lexer:

+* Default pattern: The default pattern, referenced below, cannot be directly accessed.
+However, it is `"```(.-)```"`.

+* `pushsyntax([x])`

-* `pushsyntax(x)` - Allows you to push a new pattern to match against, instead of the default triple backtick.
+    * Allows you to push a new pattern to match against, instead of the default.

+    * If no pattern is supplied, the default pattern is pushed to the end of the stack.

+    * The pattern may be a Lua pattern string.

+    * The pattern may be a function, optionally taking a filename, and a string index.

+        * This will be called each time, before matching.

+        * e.g. `function(filename, position) return "```(.-)```" end`

+    * Returns the new pattern.

+* `popsyntax()`

-* `popsyntax()` - Allows you to remove the top-level pattern to match against.
-If all patterns are removed, things return to the default.
+    * Allows you to remove the top-level pattern to match against.

+    * If all patterns are removed, the default pattern is pushed to the stack.

+    * Returns the popped pattern.

+* `syntax()`

-* `syntax()` - Returns the current lexer pattern as a string.
+    * Returns the currently active lexer pattern.

+        * This may be a string, or a function.

+* `issyntax(x)`

-* `issyntax(x)` - Returns a boolean if `x` matches the current lexer pattern.
+    * Returns a boolean if `x` matches the current lexer pattern.

+    * If the lexer pattern is a function, it is *not* evaluated being comparison.

 ---